Glass Elevator

 Straightforward military science fiction

-Slasher horror, or horror that perpetuates ableist or racist tropes
+Horror that relies on ableist or racist tropes

 05